Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Abstract

 \section{Abstract}

-Mobile sensing has played a key role in providing digital solutions to aid with \virus containment policies.
-These solutions include, among other efforts, enforcing social distancing and monitoring crowd movements in indoor spaces.
-However, such solutions may not be effective without mass adoption.
+Mobile sensing has played a key role in providing digital solutions to aid with \virus containment policies, primarily to automate contact tracing and social distancing measures.
 As more and more countries reopen from lockdowns, there remains a pressing need to minimize crowd movements and interactions, particularly in enclosed spaces.
+Many \virus technology solutions leverage positioning systems, generally using Bluetooth and GPS, and can theoretically be adapted to monitor safety compliance within dedicated environments.
+However, they may not be the ideal modalities for indoor positioning.
 This paper conjectures that analyzing user occupancy and mobility via deployed WiFi infrastructure can help institutions monitor and maintain safety compliance according to the public health guidelines.
-Using smartphones as a proxy for user location, our analysis demonstrates how coarse-grained WiFi data can sufficiently reflect indoor occupancy spectrum when different \virus policies were enacted.
-Our work analyzes staff and students' mobility data from three different university campuses.
+Using smartphones as a proxy for user location, our analysis demonstrates how coarse-grained WiFi data can sufficiently reflect the indoor occupancy spectrum when different \virus policies were enacted.
+Our work analyzes staff and students' mobility data from three university campuses.
 Two of these campuses are in Singapore, and the third is in the Northeastern United States.
 Our results show that online learning, split-team, and other space management policies effectively lower occupancy.
 However, they do not change the mobility for individuals transitioning between spaces.
-We demonstrate how this data source can be put to practical application for institutional crowd control and discuss the implications of our findings for policy-making.
+We demonstrate how this data source can be a practical application for institutional crowd control and discuss the implications of our findings for policy-making.